Introduction

 I settled on Gokarna, a theme which is minimal, responsive and themeable.

-I’m now a contributor to the project, seeing pull requests merged upstream.
+I’m now a contributor to the project, seeing pull requests merged upstream:

 Credits